JoGall/nylon/README.md

 I assayed encapsulation manually using the thresholding tool in open source image analysis software, [ImageJ](http://imagej.nih.gov/ij/).
 The automated threshold iteratation can be performed for example by:

-Sample images and an example R script, "calibrateThreshold.R", are provided in [`nylon/calibration_example/`](https://github.com/JoGall/nylon/tree/master/calibration_example).
+Sample images and an example R script, "calibrateThreshold.R", are provided in the directory,  [`nylon/calibration_example/`](https://github.com/JoGall/nylon/tree/master/calibration_example).